Patch & Commit¶

 After submitting the diff, you will be asked to “Create a new Revision” before you can add a title and description of your changes.

-They will review your patch and let you know about any changes you could make, or commit the patch if it is accepted.
+They will review your patch and let you know about any changes you could make.
+If there is no issue, your patch will be accepted and then committed by the team of your patch.

 If your patch includes changes to or additional images, simply attach them when you are creating the revision.